Software Engineering: A Modern Approach

 For instance, running a method to check whether it returns the specified result is a verification activity, while conducting an acceptance meeting to show the system to customers is a validation activity.

-It’s also important to define three testing-related terms: defects, bugs, and failures.
-For this purpose, let’s consider the following code that computes the area of a circle depending on a certain condition:
+Third, it’s also important to define three testing-related terms: defects, bugs, and failures.
+For this purpose, let’s consider the following code that computes the area of a circle based on a certain condition:

 if (condition)